mjhea0/thinkful-mentor/regex/primer.md

 # Interlude: Regular Expressions

-Regular expressions (also known as regex) is a powerful syntax used for pattern matching in order to extract information from text documents.
+Regular expressions (also known as regex) provide a powerful syntax for pattern matching used to extract information from text documents.

 ## When should you use regular expressions?